Taksvärkki campaign 2022–2023

 Do you need help or tips organizing a Taksvärkki Day?
 Please contact us: email@example.com

-The proceeds of the Taksvärkki fundraising are used to defend the rights of people with disabilities.
-For example by these means:
+The proceeds from the Taksvärkki fundraising are used to support young people making an impact, for example through these means:

-Two peer educators can provide training for 70 young people in Zambia.
-The subject of the trainings is equality and non-discrimination against people with disabilities.
+Two peer educators can organize training for 70 young people in Zambia.
+The subjects of the trainings are the disability rights and sexual and reproductive health.

 Taksvärkki fundraising day